 FCS_SSHC_EXT.1.7

 Test 1: The evaluator shall configure an SSH server to permit all allowed key exchange methods.
-The evaluator shall attempt to connect from the TOE to the SSH server using each allowed key exchange method, and observe that each attempt succeeds.
+The evaluator shall attempt to connect from the TOE to the SSH server using each allowed key exchange method and observe that each attempt succeeds.

 FCS_SSHC_EXT.1.8